shakir85/ETL-1/README.md

 # Redshift ETL using PDI

-Showing multiple ETL jobs that implement data warehousing techniques using Pentaho Kettle and Amazon Redshift.
+Implementing ETL workflow and applying data warehousing techniques using Pentaho Data Integration for ETL, Amazon S3 for data staging and Redshift DW.
 ## Tools

 - Pentaho Data Integration connected to Amazon Redshift using JDBC driver.